Roger Williams (pianist): Biography

-Williams developed his caring attitude for his public from a boyhood experience in Des Moines, Iowa.
+Williams developed his caring attitude towards his public from a boyhood experience in Des Moines, Iowa.
 After a piano concert by Ignacy Jan Paderewski, he waited for 45 minutes outside in cold weather to meet Paderewski.
 When the pianist finally appeared, it was to rush to a waiting automobile.
 Williams, who had waited, was upset.

 I didn't even get near enough to touch him or get an autograph.
-It was then and there I resolved that if ever I became famous I would never disappoint anyone who wanted to talk to me.
+It was then and there that I resolved that if ever I became famous I would never disappoint anyone who wanted to talk to me.

 Williams claimed to know 10,000 songs by heart and often took requests.
 Of his talent, he said: “I know I was given a gift, and once in a while I go to church and say, ‘Hey, thanks.’
 I play my religion through my fingers.”

 Personal life

 Williams was married twice.
 His first marriage produced three children.
 Both marriages ended in divorce.

 In March 2011 Williams posted on his website that he had pancreatic cancer and that his doctors had told him they could not remove the tumor until chemotherapy shrank it to an operable size.
 He said that he did not plan on canceling any upcoming concerts.
 He wrote: "What does it all mean?
 It means I'm in just one more fight – the fight for my life...
 And this much I know, this old Navy boxing champion is going for broke.
 Just watch me!"
 He died on October 8, 2011, one week after his 87th birthday.